ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 * As application complexity grows (and examples would no longer fit on a slide), prefer the additional context of `Result<T, E>` over the simple `Option<T>`.
-* Here are some functions to handle those transitions
+* There are stdlib functions to handle those transitions

 ## Result to Result